eludi/arcamini/arcamini_api.md

 audio playback functions
 ### function replay
 immediately plays a sample identified by its handle.
-Returns a voice handle that can be used to manipulate the playback
+Returns a track handle that can be used to manipulate the playback
 #### Parameters:
 - {uint32} sample - the audio sample resource handle
 - {float} volume (default: 1.0) - the volume level to play the sample at